ExhibitFlow/reservation-service/README.md

 1. **User Service** - Manages user data and authentication
 2. **Stall Service** - Manages stall information and availability
 3. **QRCode Service** - Generates QR codes for reservations
+4. **Kafka** - Message broker for event-driven architecture (Docker)

 Ensure all dependent services are up and running before starting the Reservation Service.

+### Kafka Event Topics

+The service publishes events to the following Kafka topics:
+- `reservation.created` - When a new reservation is created
+- `reservation.payment.completed` - When payment is completed
+- `reservation.cancelled` - When a reservation is cancelled
+- `reservation.payment.expired` - When payment deadline expires

+See [KAFKA_INTEGRATION.md](KAFKA_INTEGRATION.md) for detailed Kafka documentation.

 ## 📚 API Documentation